zdravkov/kendo-docs/api/dataviz/chart.md

 The border of the chart series.

-> The `border` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "donut", "pie", "bubble", "candlestick" or "ohlc".
+> The `border` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "donut", "pie", "bubble", "boxPlot", "candlestick" or "ohlc".

 #### Example - set the chart series border